-The following terms and rules govern all film submissions to the 2019 Tallahassee Film Festival (“TFF” or the “Festival”).
+These terms and rules govern all film submissions to the 2020 Tallahassee Film Festival (“TFF” or the “Festival”).

 - All films must be in English or have English subtitles at the time submitted.